pfelipm/classroom-groups-proxy/README.en.md

 ### Other Features

 *   **CSV Export**: At each step, there are buttons to export the list of courses or the list of users from the selected course to a CSV file.
-*   **Activity Logging**: The spreadsheet hosting the script automatically creates two tabs:
+*   **Activity Logging**: The spreadsheet hosting the script uses two tabs for activity logging.
+If these sheets do not exist, the script will create them on its first run:
     *   `Registro de Operaciones` (Operation Log): Saves a line for each action performed (loading courses, creating a group, errors, etc.), indicating who did it and when.
     *   `Grupos Creados` (Created Groups): Keeps a record of all groups that have been created with the tool.
 *   **Internationalization (i18n)**: The interface is available in Spanish and English and automatically switches based on the user's browser language.